List of Malay Singaporeans

-This article contains a list of notable Malay Singaporeans, people with Malay ancestry born or naturalised in Singapore.

-Note: For Malays in Singapore, the last name is patronymic, not a family name.
-The person should be referred to by his or her first or second name which is the given name.
-The Malay word bin (b.) or binte (bte.), if used, means "son of" or "daughter of" respectively.
+This article contains a list of notable Malay Singaporeans, individuals of Malay ancestry who were born or naturalised in Singapore.
+Among the Malays in Singapore, the last name is patronymic rather than a family name.
+Individuals should be referred to by their given first or second name.
+The Malay terms bin (b.) and binte (bte.) mean "son of" and "daughter of," respectively.